KenanBek/nextjs-app-template/README.md

 Next.js app template and boilerplate for SaaS, portfolio, landing page, and marketing websites.

+It is ready to use template for your project with following features:

+- Built-in components for various use cases (header, footer, CTA button, table of contents, etc.)
+- Customizable using configuration and reusable components (reuse for different projects)
+- Based on Tailwind CSS and TypeScript

+Learn more about using [Wiki documentation page](https://github.com/KenanBek/nextjs-app-template/wiki).

 ## Components

-Components are the building blocks of Next.js App Template.
+Components are the building blocks of **Next.js App Template**.
 They are designed to be used in a variety of projects.
 All components are split into **generic** and **project** components.

 Learn more about [components](https://github.com/KenanBek/nextjs-app-template/wiki#components).